animehunter123/kickstarts_ubuntu_and_mdt/README.md

 ![image](https://user-images.githubusercontent.com/42163211/231925197-c375244d-22a0-4db5-a40d-c4bbd388e13c.png)

 This repository contains all of the repository code for creating a iPXE menu which chain loads to a MDT/Ubuntu/CentOS kickstart.
+You may still need ISO files such as CentOS7/Ubuntu2204/Win10/WinSvr2022/Exchange/Lync.
 It is only a repository of code at this point, and I will need to document in more detail later.

 All important fields need to be replaced after cloning this repo.
 Search and replace the several fields that begin with ```INSERT_YOUR_xxxxxxxxxx_HERE```.
 You will also need a nfs share (synology or truenas), and fully share the data via NFS/HTTP/TFTP appropriately for your environment.
 Lot of work required for this.